MHuiG/MHuiG/AWESOME-STARS.md

 - [hustvl/YOLOP](https://github.com/hustvl/YOLOP) - You Only Look Once for Panopitic Driving Perception.（https://arxiv.org/abs/2108.11250）
 - [ManimCommunity/manim](https://github.com/ManimCommunity/manim) - A community-maintained Python framework for creating mathematical animations.
 - [HIPS/autograd](https://github.com/HIPS/autograd) - Efficiently computes derivatives of numpy code.
-- [ray-project/ray](https://github.com/ray-project/ray) - An open source framework that provides a simple, universal API for building distributed applications.
-Ray is packaged with RLlib, a scalable reinforcement learning library, and Tune, a scalable hyperp
+- [ray-project/ray](https://github.com/ray-project/ray) - A unified framework for scalable computing.
+Ray is packaged with scalable libraries for data processing (Ray Datasets), training (Ray Train), hyperparameter tuning (Ray Tune), reinforcement learning (
 - [gitpython-developers/GitPython](https://github.com/gitpython-developers/GitPython) - GitPython is a python library used to interact with Git repositories.
 - [babysor/MockingBird](https://github.com/babysor/MockingBird) - 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [microsoft/cascadia-code](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.